aaronbloomfield/dada/hws/hw9-hashes.md

 In this assignment, you will be examining some of the issues surrounding hashes and their security applications.

 Note that due to the time issues related to task 2, there will be no extensions granted on this assignment.
-Task 2 will take many hours of the computer thinking, and if you wait to the last minute to start, you will end up with a late assignment.
+Task 2 will take some hours of the computer thinking, and if you wait to the last minute to start, you will end up with a late assignment.

 ### Task 1: CRC insecurity